thiagocapuano/waves-documentation/en/waves-api-and-sdk/waves-keeper-api.md

 Waves Keeper is designed for convenience, so users can sign transactions with just a couple of clicks.
 Users can create multiple wallets and switch between them easily.
 And if a user ever forgets the password to the account, it can be recovered from the seed phrase.

-**Waves Keeper API**
+##Waves Keeper API##

-On browser pages that operate under the http/https with Waves Keeper extension installed, Waves Keeper global object becomes available, featuring the following methods:
+On browser pages that operate under the http/https (not worked local pages with file:// protocol) with Waves Keeper extension installed, Waves Keeper global object becomes available, featuring the following methods: